Memorial Day Holiday Might Affect Hours - Please Call Ahead to Confirm

 Sometimes people who’ve lost a significant amount of weight will have excess skin or tissue around the area of their abdomen.
 This can sometimes cause unwanted odors, rashes, irritation or infection to develop.
+Learn the answers to frequently asked questions about panniculectomy procedures below.

 A panniculectomy is a surgical procedure that removes excess skin and fat from the lower abdomen.
 Unlike a tummy tuck, the abdominal muscles aren’t tightened during this procedure, which means it isn’t purely cosmetic.